kwojcicki/kwojcicki.github.io/_posts/STATEFUL_LAMBDAS.md

 For example if you want to perform post request user analytics (say enriching the logs with what country/state a user is from), you can queue that up to be done during the next request (just be careful of orphaned threads!).

-Other common idea is to preemptively establish persistent connections to your databases/external services.
+Another common idea is to preemptively establish persistent connections to your databases/external services. [↩](#a1)